MapperInteractive/MapperInteractive/README.md

 ## Installation

-Mapper Interactive can be installed from PyPI by:
+Mapper Interactive is listed in [PyPI](https://pypi.org/project/mapper-interactive/) and can be installed with `pip`.

 ```shell
 pip install mapper-interactive